ldijkman/Arduino_Plant_Watering_System/README.md

 2 analog inputs for 2 Capacitive Moisture Sensors

-1 output for watering start
+1 output for watering start (Pump and/or Valve)

 i2c for RTC and LCD